 Ten Second Review

 The DS 3 is hardly inexpensive but in compensation it's a satisfyingly desirable take on small SUV motoring, especially in this revised form.
 The design is individual, the cabin feels special and it's well equipped.
 Plus the combustion engines are willing and economical - and there's the option of full-electric technology if you want it.
-This is the car that should really move the DS brand forward.
+This is the car tasked with really moving the DS brand forward.

 Design and Build

 Styling's an emotive subject but most will probably agree that this car still offers quite an interesting take on 'B'-segment supermini-based SUV design.
-It's 4.17-metres long, 1.79-metres wide and 1.53-metres high, which means that it sits amongst the bigger contenders in this segment - cars like the Honda HR-V and the Audi Q2.
-The DS 3 sits on the Stellantis Group's CMP platform, the same as that used for the Peugeot 208 and the Vauxhall Corsa.
+It's 4.18-metres long, 1.79-metres wide and 1.53-metres high, which means that it sits amongst the bigger contenders in this segment - cars like the Honda HR-V and the Audi Q2.
+The DS 3 sits on the Stellantis Group's CMP platform, the same as that used for the Peugeot 2008 and the Vauxhall Mokka.

 The visual changes to this updated model are quickly covered: revised headlamps, now of the LED variety across the range, flanking a re-styled grille, wider and enhanced with gloss black or chromed diamond tips, depending on the model.
 The identifying DS WINGS have been tweaked to subtly join the grille and headlamps.
 The bonnet gains a Clous de Paris embossed insert, the 17 and 18-inch wheels have been re-designed and the rear has been refined, lights and boot emphasised with a lacquered black strip.
 This features polished stainless steel 'DS Automobiles' badging.

 Nothing's very different inside, though all variants do now get a large 10.3-inch high definition central screen with a redesigned gloss black surround.
-Connected navigation and intelligent voice recognition are offered by DS IRIS SYSTEM.
+3D Connected navigation and intelligent voice recognition are offered by DS IRIS SYSTEM that's standard above base trim.
 Users can personalise the central screen and the 7-inch instrument panel, complete with head up display that projects essential information in the driver's eye line.
 As before, the cabin features an over-riding diamond-shaped theme - the digital instrument pack, the dashboard switches, the air vents and many other interior fitments all bear this shape.